Capital Gains Tax on Gold Bullion – Do I Pay This?

 We have created this simple flowchart to illustrate whether a coin is exempt from CGT or not.
 Please note this is only applicable to British residents.

 CGT Exempt Status on Some Gold Coins

-In short capital gains tax is the tax you pay on a profit made when you sell certain assets.
+In short, capital gains tax is the tax you pay on a profit made when you sell certain assets.
 Selling an asset is also called a "disposal".
 You will be subject to CGT on the following:

 - most personal possessions worth £6,000 or more, apart from your car

 - property that isn’t your main home

 - your main home if you’ve let it out, used it for business or it’s very large